Top 10 Home Loan Tips

 Tip #7 – Get pre-qualified

 Many real estate agents want you to be pre-qualified for a loan before they will start to work with you.
-The mortgage pre-qualification process is fairly simple, usually just requiring some financial information such as your income and the amount of savings and investments you have.
+The mortgage pre-qualification process is fairly simple, usually just requiring some financial information such as your income and the amount of savings and investments you have and a credit check.
 Once you are pre-qualified, you will have a better sense of how much you can borrow and the price range of the homes you can afford.

 Tip #8 – Understand the various loan options